Riau

 Historically, Riau has been a part of various monarchies before the arrival of European colonial powers.
 Muara Takus, a Buddhist temple complex believed to be a remnant of the Buddhist empire of Srivijaya c.
 11th-12th century, is situated in Kampar Regency in Riau province.
 Following the spread of Islam in the 14th century, the region was then under control of Malay sultanates of Siak Sri Indrapura, Indragiri, and Johor.
 The sultanates later became protectorate of the Dutch and were reduced to puppet states of the Dutch East Indies.
 After the establishment of Indonesia in 1945, Riau belonged to the republic's provinces of Sumatra (1945–1948) and Central Sumatra (1948–1957).
 On 10 August 1957, the province of Riau was inaugurated and it included the Riau Islands until 2004.

 Although Riau is predominantly considered the land of Malays, it is a highly diverse province.
 In addition to Malays constituting one-third of the population, other major ethnic groups include Javanese, Minangkabau, Batak, and Chinese.
 The local Riau dialect of Malay language is considered as the lingua franca in the province, but Indonesian, the standardized form of Malay is used as the official language and also as the second language of many people.
 Other than that, different languages such as Minangkabau, Hokkien and varieties of Batak languages are also spoken.

 Riau is one of the wealthiest provinces in Indonesia and is rich in natural resources, particularly petroleum, natural gas, rubber, palm oil and fibre plantations.
-Extensive logging and plantation development in has led to a massive decline in forest cover Riau, and associated fires have contributed to haze across the larger region.
+Extensive logging and plantation development in has led to a massive decline in forest cover in Riau, and associated fires have contributed to haze across the larger region.